thinktocode/My-GitHub/README.md

-## GitFit is a github battle app that compare one github profile with another.
+## GitFit is a github battle app that compares one github profile with another.

 ## Top Features of the App
 Just enter the github id of the user and compare the profiles.